Published on 28 September 2022

 The duration of each visit depends on the type of treatment a patient needs.
 Ms Ong’s longest home visit to date took two hours, during which she administered medication and performed blood-taking for a patient.

-While tiring, community nursing is a natural fit for Ms Ong, who started out working in wards.
+While tiring, this is a natural fit for Ms Ong, who started out working in wards.
 Her favourite part, she says, is the patients, who tend to be skewed to the geriatric population.
 “I like older adults,” she shares, “maybe because I was brought up by my grandmother when I was younger.”

 To communicate with her older patients, Ms Ong speaks a variety of different languages and dialects: English, Mandarin, Hokkien, Teochew, and some Malay.